hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

 Step 1: Configure the Network on the First Node
 -----------------------------------------------

 This step assumes an existing application development environment as described in :doc:`ubuntu`.
-However, you will delete the existing blockchain data, including the genesis block.

 #.
-If the first validator node is running, stop the validator, as described
+If the first validator node is running, stop the Sawtooth components
-   in the first step of :ref:`stop-sawtooth-ubuntu-label`.
+   (validator, REST API, and transaction processors), as described in :ref:`stop-sawtooth-ubuntu-label`.

 #.
-If necessary, regenerate a validator private/public key pair in
-   ``/etc/sawtooth/keys/``.
+Delete any existing blockchain data by removing all files from
+   ``/var/lib/sawtooth/``.

+#.
+(Optional) Delete existing logs by removing all files from
+   ``/var/log/sawtooth/``.

+#.
+Ensure that the required user and validator keys exist:

    .. code-block:: console

-      $ sawadm keygen --force

-#.
-Delete any existing blockchain data by removing all files from
-   ``/var/lib/sawtooth``.
+      $ ls ~/.sawtooth/keys/
+      yourname.priv    yourname.pub

+      $ ls /etc/sawtooth/keys/
+      validator.priv   validator.pub

+   If these key files do not exist, create them as described in :ref:`generate-user-key-ubuntu` and :ref:`generate-root-key-ubuntu`.

 #.
 Create a batch to initialize the Settings transaction family in the genesis
    block.